hartwigmedical/hmftools/sv-linx/README.md

 Argument  | Description
 ---|---
-sample  | Required: Specific sample ID purple_dir | Directory with sample data for structural variant VCF, copy number and purity data files as written by GRIDSS and Purple. output_dir | Required: directory where all output files are written ref_genome_version | Defaults to HG38, valid values are 37 or 38.
+sample  | Required: Specific sample ID sv_vcf | Full path and filename for the SV VCF purple_dir | Directory with sample data for structural variant VCF, copy number and purity data files as written by GRIDSS and Purple. output_dir | Required: directory where all output files are written ref_genome_version | Defaults to HG37, valid values are 37 or 38.

 #### Database Connectivity
 LINX can source structural variants, copy number and purity data from the HMF MySQL database instead of from the VCF and TSV files.